Her Haunted Heart

 “Shut your mouth before you catch a fly,” Cecile had said drily.
 “Follow me.”

 “Come along.”
-Cecile’s cane had thumped on the heart pine hardwood floor.
-“You may join me in the parlor for tea and then you may leave.”
+Cecile’s cane thumped on the hardwood floor.
+“You may join me in the parlor for tea and then you shall leave.”

 “Yes, ma’am.”
 Tobe hurriedly obeyed, not wanting to risk her changing her mind and having that big butler/handyman muscle him away.
 Or worse, for her to call the police, as she’d threatened one of the previous times he’d tried to get inside the house.